 By default, all previously uploaded images are shown, starting with the most recent uploads.
-If you'd like to narrow this list down, at the top of the window is a dropdown list that allows you to filter your displayed images by All media items, items Uploaded to this post/page, or Images, Audio files, Video files or Unattached files.
+If you'd like to narrow this list down, at the top of the window is a dropdown list that allows you to filter your displayed images by All media items, items Uploaded to this post/page, Images, Audio files, Video files, Documents, Unattached files and a number of other choices.
 You can also filter your media files by selecting a date, or alternatively, there is also a Search field that allows you to search for specific images.